 Current NHS consultant posts held

-Prof Mark Batt is a Consultant in Sport and Exercise Medicine at The Centre for Sports Medicine, Nottingham University Hospitals NHS Trust: retired from NHS June 2020.
+Prof Mark Batt was a Consultant in Sport and Exercise Medicine at The Centre for Sports Medicine, Nottingham University Hospitals NHS Trust: retired from NHS June 2020.

 Research interests include: